sez11a/liferay-docs/develop/tutorials/articles/130-web-services/05-service-access-policies.markdown

    is a fantastic question!
 Getting a list of the configured policies in a Liferay instance lets remote apps/clients choose the policy to use to access services.
-Also, apps like OAuth can offer a list of available policies during the authorization step in the OAuth workflow, and allow the user to choose the policy to assign to the remote application.
+Also, apps like OAuth can offer a list of available policies during the authorization step in the OAuth workflow and allow the user to choose the policy to assign to the remote application.
 You can also grant a policy to a current request thread.
 When a remote client accesses an API, something must tell the Liferay instance which policies are assigned to this call.
 This